 At first glance, skate skiing might appear to be a fluid series of movements, but figuring out this sport’s various technique components can be frustrating for those new to cross country skiing.
-Patrick Coffey, Content Writer and expert Nordic skier, breaks the skate skiing techniques of V1, V2 and V2 Alternate down into easily understandable parts in this series of videos.
+Patrick Coffey, Content Writer and expert Nordic skier, breaks the V1, V2, and V2 Alternate skate skiing techniques down into easily understandable parts in this series of videos.
 If you’re just learning to Nordic ski, or simply need a refresher, this is a good place to get some tips on timing, body position, and when to use each technique.

 V1 is used primarily when going uphill.
 It’s less efficient than the V2 technique, but allows skiers to keep their skis moving when the grade kicks up.
 Think of it as the “granny gear” of Nordic skiing.